Decoding the Inverse Cosine of 1/2: A complete walkthrough

 3. Using Trigonometric Identities (Less Direct):

 While less direct, understanding trigonometric identities can help solidify the concept.
 We know that cos(π/3) = 1/2.
-Therefore, by definition, arccos(1/2) = π/3.
+So, by definition, arccos(1/2) = π/3.
 This approach emphasizes the relationship between the cosine and inverse cosine functions.

 Visualizing with the Graph of arccos(x)